 “Organic” is certified

-Organic prohibits the use of genetically modified products, but does not guarantee humane slaughter for animals in terms of food products, nor does it rule out animal testing for beauty products.
+It’s worth noting that the term ‘organic’ does not guarantee humane treatment or slaughter for animals in terms of food products, nor does it rule out animal testing for beauty products.

 And natural?
 Natural means absolutely nothing in terms of labelling legislation.
 It’s amazing to be armed with this knowledge and then go shopping – you’ll find beauty and food products all boasting about their natural ingredients, but that could include anything from water to uranium.